 |Laws and Rules||2||Must be a course offered by a Board approved provider|

-First Biennium Renewal: Occupational Therapists and Occupational Therapy Assistants renewing a license for the first time and were licensed in the second half of the biennium (on or after 03/01/16) are exempt from general continuing education.
-You are required to complete 2 hours in prevention of medical errors and 1 hour of HIV/AIDS.
-For the HIV/AIDS 1 hour (for first renewal only) requirement, the board approves any course approved by any of the professions regulated within the Division of Medical Quality Assurance, the Department of Health.
+First Renewal: Occupational Therapists and Occupational Therapy Assistants renewing a license for the first time and were licensed in the second half of the biennium (on or after 03/01/2022 through to 02/28/2023) are exempt from the 26 hours of general continuing education.
+However, you are required to complete 3 hours, consisting of:

 Continuing education hours can only be credited after one is licensed and within the current biennium dates in which they are taken.

-Occupational Therapists and Occupational Therapy Assistants renewing a license for the first time and were licensed in the first half of the biennium (03/01/15 – 02/28/16) are required to complete all 26 as stated above, including the HIV/AIDS 1 hour (for first renewal only) requirement.
+Occupational Therapists and Occupational Therapy Assistants renewing a license for the first time and were licensed in the first half of the biennium (on or after 03/01/2021 through to 02/28/2022) are required to complete all 26 as stated above, including the HIV/AIDS 1 hour (for first renewal only) requirement.
 The board approves any course approved by any of the professions regulated within the Division of Medical Quality Assurance, the Department of Health.

 Board Rule Approved Providers